-Based on Table 8, the average value of the A1B2 peer assessment, 23.383, significantly differs from the A1B1 peer assessment, 22.294.
-Similarly, the average value of the A1B2 self-assessment, 23.040, substantially differs from the A1B1 self-assessment, 21.914.
-Thus, the average value of A1B2 collaboration skills is better than A1B1.
-These results show that collaboration skills in class A1B2 are better than those in class A1B1, both from the self-assessment and peer-assessment perspectives.
-The results of the collaboration skills questionnaire, both self- and peer-assessment, showed that class A1B2 had the highest/best score compared to class A1B1.
-Groups with a few members are more active in discussions, distribute tasks more evenly, work together, and help each other if members have difficulties.
-Students can make maximum use of learning media, and all members can operate it so that all group members work together.
-Meanwhile, even though class A1B1 also uses learning media, collaboration skills still need to improve compared to class A1B2.
-Many group members need to maximize learning media properly.
+Based on Table 9, the average value of the A_1B_2 peer assessment, 23,383, significantly differs from the A_1B_1 peer assessment, 22,294.
+Similarly, the average value of the A_1B_2 self-assessment, 23,040, substantially differs from the A_1B_1 self-assessment, 21,914.
+Thus, the average value of A_1B_2 collaboration skills is better than A_1B_1 .
+These results show that collaboration skills in class A1B2 are better than those in class A_1B_1 , both from the self-assessment and peer-assessment perspectives.
+The results of the collaboration skills questionnaire, both self- and peer-assessment, showed that class A_1B_2 had the highest/best score compared to class A_1B_1 .
+This is because groups with a few members are more active in discussions, distribute tasks more evenly, work together, and help each other if members have difficulties.

+What is more, you can make maximum use of learning media, and all members can operate it so that all group members work together.
+Meanwhile, even though class A_1B_1 also uses learning media, collaboration skills still need to improve compared to class A_1B_2 .
+This is because many group members need to maximize learning media properly.
 Some group members were still seen playing on cell phones, joking, not participating in discussions, etc. So, only some students operate learning media well.

 The results of the study showed that there were differences in collaboration skills between the control class and the experimental class.
 In this study, we also wanted to determine the effect of the number of members in a group on collaboration skills.
 The table of hypothesis test results above shows that there are differences between large-group classes and small-group classes.
 So, the number of members in a group affects collaboration skills.
+This is because the number of members in a group can affect collaboration skills.
 Most students in large groups are less active in group activities, as some students are busy playing with their cellphones, lack communication between group members, and group assignments are assigned to students who contribute highly.
-In addition, there are differences between students in the large media group class (A1B1) and the small media group class (A1B2), students are more enthusiastic or active when using the learning media.
+In addition, there are differences between students in the large media group class (A1B1) and the small media group class (A_1B_2) when using or utilizing learning media.
+In the small media group class (A_1B_2) , students are more enthusiastic or active when using the learning media.
 STEM-based learning media is new to them, so it becomes a unique attraction and increases interest in learning.
 In the large media group class (A1B1), it can be seen that only a few students are active in using the learning media, while the other students are less active.